chrispydizzle/mogness-net-theme/www/wp-content/plugins/jetpack/readme.txt

 === Jetpack by WordPress.com ===
-Contributors: automattic, adamkheckler, aduth, akirk, allendav, alternatekev, andy, annezazu, apeatling, azaozz, batmoo, barry, beaulebens, blobaugh, cainm, cena, cfinke, chaselivingston, chellycat, csonnek, danielbachhuber, davoraltman, daniloercoli, designsimply, dllh, drawmyface, dsmart, dzver, ebinnion, eliorivero, enej, eoigal, ethitter, gcorne, georgestephanis, gibrown, goldsounds, hew, hugobaeta, hypertextranch, iammattthomas, iandunn, jacobshere, jblz, jeherve, jenhooks, jenia, jgs, jkudish, jmdodd, Joen, johnjamesjacoby, jshreve, koke, kraftbj, lamdayap, lancewillett, lschuyler, macmanx, martinremy, matt, matveb, mattwiebe, maverick3x6, mcsf, mdawaffe, michael-arestad, migueluy, mikeyarce, mkaz, nancythanki, nickmomrik, obenland, pento, professor44, rachelsquirrel, rdcoll, ryancowles, richardmuscat, richardmtl, roccotripaldi, samhotchkiss, scarstocea, sdquirk, stefmattana, stephdau, tmoorewp, Viper007Bond, westi, yoavf, zinigor
+Contributors: automattic, adamkheckler, aduth, akirk, allendav, alternatekev, andy, annezazu, apeatling, azaozz, batmoo, barry, beaulebens, blobaugh, cainm, cena, cfinke, chaselivingston, chellycat, clickysteve, csonnek, danielbachhuber, davoraltman, daniloercoli, designsimply, dllh, drawmyface, dsmart, dzver, ebinnion, eliorivero, enej, eoigal, erania-pinnera, ethitter, gcorne, georgestephanis, gibrown, goldsounds, hew, hugobaeta, hypertextranch, iammattthomas, iandunn, jblz, jasmussen, jeffgolenski, jeherve, jenhooks, jenia, jessefriedman, jgs, jkudish, jmdodd, joanrho, johnjamesjacoby, jshreve, keoshi, koke, kraftbj, lancewillett, lschuyler, macmanx, martinremy, matt, matveb, mattwiebe, maverick3x6, mcsf, mdawaffe, MichaelArestad, migueluy, mikeyarce, mkaz, nancythanki, nickmomrik, obenland, oskosk, pento, professor44, rachelsquirrel, rdcoll, ryancowles, richardmuscat, richardmtl, roccotripaldi, samhotchkiss, scarstocea, sdquirk, stephdau, tmoorewp, tyxla, Viper007Bond, westi, yoavf, zinigor
-Tags: WordPress.com, jet pack, comments, contact, gallery, performance, sharing, security, shortcodes, stats, subscriptions, widgets
-Stable tag: 4.3.2
+Tags: Jetpack, WordPress.com, backup, security, related posts, CDN, speed, anti-spam, social sharing, SEO, video, stats Stable tag: 7.7.1
-Requires at least: 4.5
+Requires at least: 5.1
+Requires PHP: 5.6
-Tested up to: 4.6.1
+Tested up to: 5.2

-Increase your traffic, view your stats, speed up your site, and protect yourself from hackers with Jetpack.
+The ideal plugin for stats, related posts, search engine optimization, social sharing, protection, backups, security, and more.

 == Description ==

-Jetpack simplifies managing WordPress sites by giving you visitor stats, security services, speeding up images, and helping you get more traffic.
-Jetpack is a free plugin.

-= Traffic Growth & Insights =
-Jetpack tells you how many visits your site gets and helps you **get more traffic** with tools like Related Posts, Publicize, Enhanced Distribution, and Sharing.
+Security, performance, and site management: the best way to WordPress is with Jetpack.

-= Security =
+= 24/7 Site Security =
-Jetpack **protects your site** against brute force attacks and unauthorised logins.
-We also monitor your site for downtime and keep your plugins updated.
+Jetpack is your site's security detail, guarding you against brute-force attacks and unauthorized logins.
+Basic protection is always free, while premium plans add expanded backup and automated fixes.
+Jetpack's full suite of site security tools include:

+* Brute-force attack protection, spam filtering, and downtime monitoring.
+* Backups of your entire site, either once daily or in real time.
+* Secure login, with optional two-factor authentication.
+* Malware scanning, code scanning, and automated threat resolution.
+* A record of every change on your site to simplify troubleshooting.
+* Fast, priority support from WordPress experts.

-= Image Performance =
+= Peak Performance =
-Jetpack automatically **optimizes and speeds up** images using the global WordPress.com content delivery network.
-This saves you hosting costs by reducing bandwidth.
+Activate site accelerator tools and watch your page load times decrease -- we'll optimize your images and serve them from our own powerful global network, and speed up your mobile site to reduce bandwidth usage (and save money!).
+Connect Jetpack to take advantage of:

+* Images and static files, like CSS and JavaScript, served from our servers, not yours.
+* Elasticsearch-powered related content and site search, for relevant results with no drain on your servers.
+* Lazy image loading for a faster mobile experience.
+* Unlimited and high-speed video via our content delivery network.

-= Centralized Management =
+= Effortless Site Management =
-With Jetpack comes a **centralized dashboard** on WordPress.com.
-Manage plugins and menus, publish posts, and view enhanced site stats for all of your sites.

-= A few more things that our users love =
-Jetpack includes other features that help you customize your site including Custom CSS, Contact Forms, Galleries and Carousels, Notifications and Subscriptions, Configurable Widgets, and [many more](https://jetpack.com/features).
+Create and customize your WordPress site, optimize it for visitors and revenue, and enjoy watching your stats tick up.
+Built it, share it, and watch it grow with:

+* Advanced site stats and analytics for understanding your audience.
+* Hundreds of professional themes, for a pro site no matter what your niche.
+* Intuitive and powerful customization tools to match your website to your brand.
+* Simple PayPal payment buttons for selling products and services.
+* SEO tools for Google, Bing, Twitter, Facebook, and WordPress.com to maximize your reach.
+* An advertising program that includes the best of AdSense, Facebook Ads, AOL, Amazon, Google AdX, and Yahoo.
+* Integration with the official WordPress mobile apps, to manage your site from anywhere.

-= Dedicated Support =
+= Expert Support =
-We have an entire team of happiness engineers ready to help you.
+We have a global team of Happiness Engineers ready to help you.
 Ask your questions in the support forum, or [contact us directly](https://jetpack.com/contact-support).

+= Paid Services =
+Compare our [simple and affordable plans](https://jetpack.com/pricing?from=wporg) or take a [product tour](https://jetpack.com/features?from=wporg) to learn more.

-= Contributing to Jetpack =
+= Get Started =

-Jetpack is open-source and we actively encourage community contributions: whether it's a compliment, bug report, code, or an idea we welcome it with open arms!
-[Learn about contributing](https://jetpack.com/contribute) or consider [joining our beta program](https://jetpack.com/beta).
+Installation is free, quick, and easy.
+[Install Jetpack from our site](https://jetpack.com/install?from=wporg) in minutes.

 == Installation ==

+= Automated Installation =
-[Install Jetpack from our site](https://jetpack.com/install?from=wporg) by typing in your site address.
+Installation is free, quick, and easy.
+[Install Jetpack from our site](https://jetpack.com/install?from=wporg) in minutes.

+= Manual Alternatives =
-Alternatively install Jetpack via the plugin directory, or by uploading the files manually to your server.
-After activating Jetpack, connect to WordPress.com to enable the Jetpack features.

-If you need additional help [read our detailed instructions (including a video walkthrough)](http://jetpack.com/support/installing-jetpack/).
+Alternatively, install Jetpack via the plugin directory, or upload the files manually to your server and follow the on-screen instructions.
+If you need additional help [read our detailed instructions](https://jetpack.com/support/installing-jetpack/).

 == Frequently Asked Questions ==

 = Is Jetpack free? =
 Yes!
-The core features of Jetpack are and always will be free.
-Jetpack also integrates with paid services like Akismet (anti-spam), VaultPress (backups), and VideoPress (video hosting) but these are not required for Jetpack to function.
+Jetpack's core features are and always will be free.

+These include: [site stats](https://jetpack.com/features/traffic/site-stats), a [high-speed CDN](https://jetpack.com/features/writing/content-delivery-network/) for images, [related posts](https://jetpack.com/features/traffic/related-posts), [downtime monitoring](https://jetpack.com/features/security/downtime-monitoring), brute force [attack protection](https://jetpack.com/features/security/brute-force-attack-protection), [automated sharing](https://jetpack.com/features/traffic/automatic-publishing/) to social networks, [sidebar customization](https://jetpack.com/features/writing/sidebar-customization/), and many more.

+= Should I purchase a paid plan? =
+Jetpack's paid services include real-time backups, security scanning, premium themes, spam filtering, video hosting, site monetization, SEO tools, search, priority support, and more.

+To learn more about the essential security and WordPress services we provide, visit our [plan comparison page](https://jetpack.com/pricing?from=wporg).

 = Why do I need a WordPress.com account? =

-Many of our core features (like Photon, Stats, and Protect) make use of the WordPress.com cloud.
-For this to happen Jetpack requires a (free) WordPress.com account.
-If you don't have one already you can easily create one during Jetpack's connection process.
+Since Jetpack and its services are provided and hosted by WordPress.com, a WordPress.com account is required for Jetpack to function.

-= I already have a WordPress account, but it's not working.
+= I already have a WordPress account, but Jetpack isn't working.
 What's going on? =

-A WordPress.com account is different to the one you use to log into your self-hosted WordPress.
-If you can log into https://wordpress.com then you already have a WordPress.com account.
-If you can't, you can easily create one during Jetpack's connection process.
+A WordPress.com account is different from the account you use to log into your self-hosted WordPress.
+If you can log into [WordPress.com](https://wordpress.com), then you already have a WordPress.com account.
+If you can't, you can easily create one [during installation](https://jetpack.com/install?from=wporg).

 = How do I view my stats? =

-Once you've installed Jetpack your stats will be available via "Site Stats" which appears in the Jetpack menu (under your Dashboard menu within WordPress).
+Once you've installed Jetpack your stats will be available on [WordPress.com/Stats](https://wordpress.com/stats), on the official [WordPress mobile apps](https://apps.wordpress.com/mobile/), and on your Jetpack dashboard.

 = How do I contribute to Jetpack? =